Pocket-Greenhaven, Sacramento, California: Early history and agriculture

-Before settlement, the Pocket-Greenhaven area was a riparian forest with woods of deciduous broad-leaves growing beside the river and streams in the bend.
-The center of the bend is a few feet lower than sea level, and drainage was all toward the swampy, tule filled middle.
-The bend is 6.8 square miles, has highly fertile alluvium soil, and contains a clay pit that is now known as Lake Greenhaven or Greenhaven Lake.
-An early development name was Lake Greenhaven Shores.
+Before settlement, the Pocket-Greenhaven area was a riparian forest with deciduous trees growing beside the river and streams.
+The center of the bend sits slightly below sea level, with drainage originally flowing toward a swampy, tule-filled middle.
+The bend covers 6.8 square miles, features highly fertile alluvium soil, and contains a former clay pit now known as Lake Greenhaven (originally referred to as Lake Greenhaven Shores).